google/mobly/README.md

 ## Tutorials
 To get started with some simple tests, see the [Mobly tutorial](docs/tutorial.md).

-To get started using Android instrumentation tests with Mobly, see the [Mobly instrumentation tutorial](docs/instrumentation_tutorial.md).
+To get started running Android instrumentation tests with Mobly, see the [Mobly instrumentation tutorial](docs/instrumentation_tutorial.md).

 ## Mobly Snippet